meteosR/GLYCO-2/README.md

-## GLYcan COverage, version 2 (GLYCO-2:A tool to calcaulte glycan coverage of glysoylated proteins, version 2)
+## GLYcan COverage, version 2 <br />
+(GLYCO-2:A tool to calcaulte glycan coverage of glysoylated proteins, version 2)

 ### How to install